yapstudios/YapAnimator/README.md

 - `initialValue` This sets the initial value of the animator and informs it what type it will be animating.
 - `willBegin` Called just before motion starts.
 Return the actual value of the property that you'll be animating.
 This allows the animator to sync up with that value in case it was changed outside of the scope of the animator. *(optional)*
 - `eachFrame` Called each frame of the animation — this is typically where you'd apply the animator's `current.value` to the property that you're animating.
-I'll also use it to check values to trigger other actions / animations.
+You can also use it to check values to trigger other actions / animations.

 ```swift
 frameAnimator = YapAnimator(initialValue: square.frame, willBegin: { [unowned self] in